btnguyenPersonal/edit/tasks.md

 keybind jump between all breakpoints in project is there a way to get from gdb where your debugging cursor is, could autoload that so editor is always there?

+reconnect to open editor if already on same current directory and trying to open with the +15 rowNum version?

 - more tests
 	[x] string
 	[x] autocomplete